 CUDA Acceleration

-By uploading your data to the GPU, you can accelerate the computation of your model.
+OMEinsum supports GPU acceleration through CUDA.jl.
+By uploading your data to the GPU, you can significantly accelerate tensor contractions.

 julia> using CUDA, OMEinsum